A WordPress Blog Specific Plugin is a site specific plugin, used to host theme independent code snippets.

 You can use these snippets to add, modify, remove, and extent WordPress as well as non WordPress features.

-Adding custom code snippets in your theme’s functions.php file is a Bad Habit.
+Adding custom code snippets in your theme’s functions.php file is not a Good Habit.
 Discontinue immediately.

 - To have a permanent place for all theme independent code.